brown-cs-224/FEM-Stencil/README.md

 Your simulator must implement at least the following features:

 * Extract the surface mesh from your tetrahedral mesh **(10 points)**
-  * You will need this to render your simulation (see below).
-  * How might you do this? (i.e. how can you tell whether the face of a tetrahedron is a boundary face or an internal face?)
 * Compute and apply force due to gravity **(5 points)**
 * Compute and apply internal elastic forces **(30 points)**
   * Compute Green’s strain for each element